castrovroberto/codex-lite/README.md

 *   **Ollama Team:** For making local LLM hosting accessible.
 *   **Charmbracelet Team:** For `bubbletea`, `lipgloss`, and other fantastic TUI libraries.
 *   **spf13:** For `cobra` and `viper`.
-*   Any other libraries or inspirations.

----
-*This README has been updated.
-Please review and adjust as needed.*